 So the goal of the carbon tax is to lower CO2 emissions, and therefore to lower the carbon tax revenue, and therefore to lower the dividend.

 And there’s so much potential to lower these emissions.
-Individuals in the UK don’t live much more “environment-thoughtful” than Germans, and still, emit 3.9 tonnes CO2 less than Germans do.
+People in the UK emit 3.9 tonnes CO2 per capita per year less than Germans do.
+That’s not because the British live more environmentally conscious than Germans, but because of a different electricity mix.

 And Germans, Americans, Brits – almost all countries decreased their CO2 emissions already, through innovations and regulations: